jina-ai/jina/README.md

 jina hub new
 ```

-To push it to Jina Hub:
+To push it to Executor Hub:

 ```bash
 jina hub push .